Kay Francis: Film career

 Major film studios, which had formerly been based in New York, had relocated successfully to California.
-With the coming of sound pictures even more Broadway actors were enticed to Hollywood, including Ann Harding, Aline MacMahon, Helen Twelvetrees, Spencer Tracy, Paul Muni, Barbara Stanwyck, Humphrey Bogart, James Cagney, Joan Blondell and Leslie Howard.
+With the coming of sound pictures, even more Broadway actors were enticed to Hollywood, including Ann Harding, Aline MacMahon, Helen Twelvetrees, Spencer Tracy, Paul Muni, Barbara Stanwyck, Humphrey Bogart, James Cagney, Joan Blondell and Leslie Howard.

 Signed to a featured players contract with Paramount Pictures, Francis also made the move and created an immediate impression.
 She frequently co-starred with William Powell, first teaming in Street of Chance (1930) when David Selznick fought for the pairing after having seen Francis briefly in Behind the Make-up (1930).
 It worked, and they appeared in as many as six to eight movies together per year, making a total of 21 films between 1930 and 1932.

 Francis's career flourished at Paramount in spite of a slight, but distinctive rhotacism (she pronounced the letter "r" as "w") that gave rise to the nickname "Wavishing Kay Fwancis".
 She appeared in George Cukor's "thrillingly amoral comedy" Girls About Town (1931) and 24 Hours (1931).
 On December 16, 1931, Francis and her co-stars opened the newly constructed art deco Paramount Theatre in Oakland, California, with a gala preview screening of The False Madonna.

-In 1932, Francis' career at Paramount changed gears when Warner Bros. promised her star status at a better salary of $4,000 a week.
+In 1932, Francis's career at Paramount changed gears when Warner Bros. promised her star status at a better salary of $4,000 a week.
 Paramount sued Warner Bros. over the loss.
 Warner Bros. persuaded both Francis and Powell to join the ranks of their stars, along with Ruth Chatterton.
-After her first three featured roles had been as a villainess, Francis was given roles with a more sympathetic screen persona such as in The False Madonna, where she plays a jaded society woman who learns the importance of hearth and home when nursing a terminally ill child.
-After Francis' career skyrocketed at Warner Bros., she was loaned back to Paramount for Ernst Lubitsch's Trouble in Paradise (1932).
+After her first three featured roles had been as a villainess, Francis was given roles with a more sympathetic screen persona, such as in The False Madonna, where she plays a jaded society woman who learns the importance of hearth and home when nursing a terminally ill child.
+After Francis's career skyrocketed at Warner Bros., she was loaned back to Paramount for Ernst Lubitsch's Trouble in Paradise (1932).